Tradewinds Villas – Friendly, self-contained, and budget-priced, with a tropical feel in the ‘burbs.

 Tradewinds Villas – What’s Nearby?

-Public minibuses career along Captain Cook Avenue every few seconds for Port Vila.
+Public minibuses pass by along Captain Cook Avenue every few seconds for Port Vila.

 Tradewinds Villas – The Hotel